harvard-nrg/scanbuddy/scanbuddy-docker-compose/README.md

 ## Developers
-For developers, you may find it useful to mount your local development copy of the Scan Buddy into the container at the appropriate location
+For developers, you may find it useful to mount your local development copy of Scan Buddy into the container at the appropriate location, rather than having to rebuild the container

 ```bash
 docker compose -f docker-compose.yaml -f docker-compose-devel.yaml up